reidka/gitomator.github.io/_docs/02-quick-start.md

  > If you're on Windows, you should create the `.gitomator` file in your home directory (which is probably `ROOT\Users\<YOUR-USERNAME>`).

+ > _Tip:_ You can configure Gitomator to use your [access token](https://github.com/blog/1509-personal-api-tokens) instead of username and password.
+In either case, you should keep the token/password private.

 ## Setup

 Open a terminal window, and clone the code: